stencila/py/README.md

 ### Use

-This package lets you run Python code from inside Stencila Documents.
+This package lets you run Python code (and other languages) from inside Stencila Documents.
 First, you need to start serving the Stencila Host within this package.
 You can do that in your favourite Python console:

 ```python
 import stencila